 Rental cars often re-sell for significantly less than ones that were privately owned.
 Here are the pro's and con's to help you decide which is best for you.

 Published on May 20th, 2019.
 Last Updated on .

 With so many options facing the new car buyer, it's easy to feel overwhelmed.
 Should you buy new?
 Should you buy used?
-Each process comes with their pros and cons.
-Buying new means paying high prices-and potentially not picking the car that depreciates best.
+Each process comes with its pros and cons.
+Buying new means paying high prices and potentially not picking the car that depreciates best.
 Buying used means dealing with questionable dealers, or worse, private sellers with something to hide.

 However, there is a better, newer solution for the person who just wants an easy, clear-cut solution: buying a rental car.
 With Hertz's "Rent2Buy" program, the rental car company now offers the middle-of-the-road car buyer a way to get the best of both worlds.
 Relatively new cars at used car prices-and from a reputable corporation.

 The best of all?
 The corporation isn't really even in the business of selling cars.
 That's the beauty of the program.
 The potential buyer can take great comfort in the knowledge that Hertz and the other rental car companies offering similar programs just want to get rid of the cars.
 The agencies only have so much lot space for their fleets, and renters are constantly demanding to rent the newest cars.
 So, each year, Hertz, and all the other car rental agencies must unload thousands upon thousands of cars across the country.

 Because of this, Hertz's program comes with a flat "no-haggle price."
 What you see is what you pay.
 This is perfect for the person who is not looking forward to negotiating, and just hoping to get a straight, decent price without literally having to "haggle" with an expert.